-Two years later, an emboldened PCP threw the first Festa do Avante! in Lisbon, naming it after the party’s official newspaper, Avante!, or Forward!.
+Two years later, an emboldened PCP threw the first Festa do Avante in Lisbon, naming the event after the party’s official newspaper, Avante! or Forward!.
 The festival has since grown, and moved, today drawing hundreds of thousands to the suburbs of Lisbon every first weekend in September.

 A political festival that’s much more

 “Think of it like Glastonbury,” a friend who’d studied abroad in England told me, pitching the festival for the following Saturday.
 I’d never been to Glastonbury, but I couldn’t picture hammer-and-sickle flags flying during a Mumford and Sons set.

 “It’s just a big party,” another added, sensing my skepticism.
 Minutes later, they’d break out into a chorus of PCP anthem “Avante, Camarada.”
 Though a joke, the exchange captured Avante perfectly.

 From a distance, Avante looks like any other festival, only larger.
 Ten stages shuffle through musical acts, theater and film screenings, and debates.
 There are book tents, art and science exhibits, and play areas with kid-friendly activities like puppet workshops and concerts for babies.
 There’s enough food and drink to represent all the flavors of Portugal, and there are sports for both spectators and participants, from martial arts matches to ballet, boxing, and Zumba classes.

 Dedicated festivalgoers come for all three days, bringing caravans or pitching tents at the on-site campground, much as they do at Glastonbury and Coachella.